Quantization Effects of Artificial Neural Networks for Embedded Edge-Computing Applications: Discussion of Quantization Trade-offs

+Our results confirm that quantization is a key enabler for the deployment of neural networks within energy-restricted scientific edge environments, such as cryostats for quantum computing or distributed detector arrays.
+The investigation across different architectures and scientific domains leads to the following key conclusions:

+\begin{enumerate} \item \textbf{\ac{PTQ}} provides a rapid and practical pathway for compressing existing models with minimal implementation effort.
+By reducing precision from 32-bit floating-point to 8-bit integers, we achieve a four-fold reduction in memory usage while maintaining detection quality.

+\item \textbf{\ac{QAT}} serves to enhance the robustness of models against precision loss by simulating quantization noise during training.
+However, its effectiveness is highly architecture-dependent and requires meticulous hyperparameter tuning.
+While stable for smaller models, it led to significant performance degradation in larger architectures, such as the UNet-38k, where accuracy dropped to 24\%.

+\item \textbf{\acp{BNN}} offer unmatched hardware efficiency, particularly for \ac{FPGA}-based inference.
+By constraining weights and activations to 1--2 bits, computationally intensive \ac{MAC} operations are replaced by efficient \ac{LUT} operations.
+This allows for nanosecond-scale latencies in the range of $\sim\SIrange{10}{15}{\nano\second}$ and the elimination of specialized \ac{DSP} or \ac{BRAM} blocks, which is critical for the first-level triggers in experiments like the Pierre Auger Observatory or SHiP. \end{enumerate}

 Several techniques are still to be investigated in order to improve the efficiency of the approach.
 Most prominently, frame data is typically stored in block RAM structures, which have limited port width for the retrieval.
 On the other hand, a typical neural network input is expecting the whole waveform to perform a classification.
 This creates an access bottleneck and implementing a segment-wise evaluation with several simpler networks allows for faster classifications, when a decision can be made before the the entire frame has been received.
-Other aspects of the recurrent NNs may be useful to investigate \cite{Kleene1956}.

-Further, GAs for NNs could incorporate a gradient-based correction step to a degree into the mutation, effectively blending the exploratory power of GAs with the learning capability of gradient-based methods.
-Since GAs are model-agnostic and do not rely on gradient information, they are particularly well-suited for black-box optimization problems or models with non-differentiable components \cite{Floreano2008}.
-One such problem can be optimization of the NN layout towards a more compact network.
+Moreover, \ac{GA}-based training of \acp{BNN} could incorporate a history-informed mutation bias for a fraction of operations: by tracking whether increasing or decreasing a given weight's operation code has previously correlated with fitness improvements across the population, mutation could be biased toward the empirically favorable direction rather than applied uniformly at random.
+This is conceptually related to estimation-of-distribution or self-adaptive mutation strategies, and could smooth the GA's exploration behavior.
+This remains speculative and untested at present, but the option only exists because of the extra state granularity of the 2-bit encoding, unlike a 1-bit weight which has no intermediate state to traverse.

+Importantly, accuracy degradation is application-dependent and is often acceptable for early-stage filtering or triggering tasks where the primary objective is the significant reduction of data rates.
+For instance, at the Pierre Auger Observatory, AI-based triggers achieved a signal efficiency of 68\% compared to just 16.8\% for traditional methods, even after quantization to 13 bits \cite{Dorosti2025}.